 So what do you do with the old car seat when you get a new one?
-Some big-box stores, like Target, normally have a few “trade-in” events throughout the year.
+Some big-box stores, like Target, have a few “trade-in” events throughout the year.
 This is where you bring your old seat to be recycled and they give you a discount on new gear.

-- Check if they accept plastic from car seats: Call the center and ask their specific guidelines for car seats.
+- Check if they accept plastic from car seats: Call the center and ask for their specific guidelines for car seats.
 Some may want you to just bring the naked frame, and others may want it completely broken down first.

 - Remove the cover and any foam padding: These aren’t recyclable, so they can go right in the garbage.